darkhelmet/verboselogging/posts/use-net-ssh-with-amazon-ec2.md

 - ec2
 - ssh
 ---
-I’m writing up some scripts to automate some [EC2](http://aws.amazon.com/ec2/) setup, and [SSH](http://en.wikipedia.org/wiki/Secure_Shell) is required.
+I'm writing up some scripts to automate some [EC2](http://aws.amazon.com/ec2/) setup, and [SSH](http://en.wikipedia.org/wiki/Secure_Shell) is required.
 All the examples for [Net::SSH](http://net-ssh.rubyforge.org/) show using just a username and password, which is all good, but the Amazon stuff requires a key file.
-Here’s how to do it:
+Here's how to do it:

 pre.
-Net::SSH.start(‘my.amazon.hostname.amazonaws.com’, ‘user’, :keys =\> ‘/path/to/keypair.pem’) { |ssh| … }
+Net::SSH.start('my.amazon.hostname.amazonaws.com', 'user', :keys =\> '/path/to/keypair.pem') { |ssh| … }

 According to the docs, the :keys named param takes